jdidion/autoclick/README.md

 Both conditional and validation functions can throw ValidationError.

 These functions can be associated with parameters in two ways.
-First, using the 'conditionals' and 'validations' arguments of the command decorator.
+First, using the `conditionals` and `validations` arguments of the command decorator.
 These are dicts with a parameter name or tuple of parameter names being the key and the function being the value.
 Second, validation functions can be associated with parameters when they are decorated with `@autoclick.validation` and the parameter type matches the type argument of the validation decorator.
 Multi-parameter validations can only be associated via the first method.
 Since conditionals are expected to be multi-valued, there is no `@autoclick.conditional` annotation, i.e. they must always be explicitly specified.

 ### Type matching